 Super glue is great for bonding certain surfaces, and it will give a rock-solid hold, but super glue is not good for all surfaces.

 Super glue is also very inflexible when dry, which is why it is not a good idea to use super glue on surfaces that will need to be moved or adjusted at some point.
-It is best used for sticking down objects and then leaving them in place.
+It is best used to stick down objects and then leave them in place.

 Below is a list of things that you shouldn’t use super glue for in an aquarium: